 However, you need to make sure you can actually get an NBN 250 connection before signing up for one, as they’re only available to customers with FTTP or HFC connections.
 Look before you leap, folks.

-In terms of the cheapest NBN 250 plans, Tangerine is offering a connection that’ll set you back $79.90/month for the first six months, and then $109.90/month thereafter.
-The only drawback is that it only offers a maximum evening speed of 205Mbps.
-So if your collar’s feeling a little tight thinking about that, keep reading.
+In terms of the cheapest NBN 250 plans, Exetel is offering a connection that’ll set you back $83.99 per month for the first six months, and then $98.99 per month thereafter.
+Exetel is reporting typical evening speeds of 225Mbps.

-Optus‘ NBN 250 plan is slightly more expensive at $89/month for the first six months, while offers the fastest speeds out of the lot with 240Mbps.
-After that discount period ends, the full price of Optus plan is $119/month.
+Superloop‘s NBN 250 plan is slightly more expensive at $85 per month for the first six months but offers much faster speeds at 240Mbps.
+After that discount period ends, the full price for this Superloop plan is $99 per month.
 But hey, that’s when you get to jump ship.
 Love that for you.

 More Stuff From PEDESTRIAN.TV